Gibson Marauder: Description

 Every Marauder featured custom-designed Bill Lawrence pickups sealed in clear epoxy.
-The guitar had a regular-sized humbucker pickup in the neck position and a small humbucker, in a blade style resembling a single coil, was mounted at an angle by the bridge (similar to a Telecaster or Stratocaster).
+The guitar had a regular-sized humbucker pickup in the neck position and a blade-style single coil pickup, mounted at an angle, by the bridge (similar to a Telecaster or Stratocaster), often mistaken to be a special type of humbucker.
 This arrangement resembled the Fender Telecaster Custom and the resulting tone was closer to the Fender sound than that of most Gibson guitars, with more higher frequencies than regular Gibsons.

 Early Marauders had a three-way toggle switch on the treble side of the upper bout of the body (opposite the location on Les Pauls and ES-175s, similar to a Gibson Byrdland), to select either one or both pickups.
 In 1976, a rotary potentiometer was introduced which allowed a range of blends between the two pickups.
 In still later Marauders, the potentiometer was positioned between the volume and tone knobs, now with a "chickenhead" knob to avoid confusion with the "speed" knobs used for the volume and tone.

 All Marauders had a Schaller-made "Harmonica" tune-o-matic" style bridge and the standard Gibson "stopbar" tailpiece.
 They had enclosed "Gibson Deluxe" tuners and typical Gibson strap buttons.

 Most common was the natural satin finish on 4,758 of the Marauders.
 1,368 were finished in the colour wine-red, 460 were finished in Ebony, and 240 in tobacco sunburst.
 202 Marauders without specified finish were mentioned in Gibson's shipping lists, and 83 Marauder Customs were made only in the tobacco sunburst finish.
 A handful more were built until 1982.